tannercollin/sharenote-py/README.md

 ## Setup

 1. Point a domain / subdomain to your server.
-2. Set up the sharenote-py server using the instructions below.
+2. Set up the sharenote-py server using the Docker or Python instructions below.
 3. Install the "Share Note" community plugin by Alan Grainger.
 4. Activate the plugin, open the plugin's settings page.
 5. Disable "Share as encrypted by default" at the bottom (not yet implemented), close settings.